ISSN0110 – Intensive Elementary Norwegian, Level I

 For remote learning, the University of Oslo uses secure Zoom video conferencing, and Canvas, the learning management system at UiO.
 Access to these platforms is provided by UiO to students when they have a UiO username and password.

 Elisabeth Ellingsen & Kirsti MacDonald (2018): På vei.
 Norsk og samfunnskunnskap for voksne innvandrere.
 Tekstbok og Arbeidsbok.
 Oslo: Cappelens forlag.
-If you cannot find the books at any local bookstores you can buy them directly from the publishers.
+All Norwegian Level I students will get access to the textbook and workbook digitally.
+If you would like a hard copy of the books, you can find them at local bookstores or buy them directly from the publishers.
 The publisher's online shop is only in Norwegian, however, they have created a pdf with directions for ordering books.

 Exams summer 2020